 - If none of the above options have your records, request an immunity profile (Titers blood test) that confirms your immunity to measles, mumps and rubella.
 The lab report(s) must be attached.
 Also, ensure you have a Tetanus/Diphtheria/Acellular/Pertussis (Tdap) booster within the last 10 years.
 If you are unable to obtain proof of immunization, you will need to be revaccinated.

 International students, born outside of the United States, must provide proof of additional vaccinations which includes proof of three DTs by submitting documents from their home country.
 International students must have had a Tuberculosis (TB) skin test in the U.S. within the last 12 months.
 If records are not in English, they must be accompanied by a certified translation.

 Immunization Record Compliance Deadline:

 - Students admitted 2016 Summer and Fall semesters

 Transfer, graduate, doctoral and freshman students must submit complete documentation in order to be in compliance.
-Starting the Fall 2016 semester, students born between 1995 and 2000 (16-21 yrs. old) must submit proof of the meningococcal/meningitis vaccine.
+Starting the Fall 2016 semester, students born between 1995 and 2000 must submit proof of the meningococcal/meningitis vaccine (vaccine must be given after the 16th birthday).
 Students who do not submit immunization records by the above deadline will have a registration hold placed on their records that will prevent registration for classes in the second semester; prolonged noncompliance will result in a $25 late fee charge assessed to a student's account.

 Check your GSU student email for regular communication regarding deadlines, late fees, and reminders.

-If you are exempt due to date of birth, exclusively attend classes at an off-site location, or are exclusively enrolled in an online degree program, then download the Immunization Exemption Form and submit.
+If you are exempt because you exclusively attend classes at an off-site location or are exclusively enrolled in an online degree program, then download the Immunization Exemption Form and submit.